 - Do not turn the power on with the lamp cover removed. - Do not insert your fingers between the lamp and the projector.
-The sharp edges inside the projector may cause injuries. - 4.
+The sharp edges inside the projector may cause injuries.

 Remove and dispose of the lamp protection film.

-Loosen the screw that secures the lamp.
+4. Loosen the screw that secures the lamp.

-Lift the handle so that it stands up.
+Disconnect the lamp's wire connector from the projector, and then lift the handle so that it stands up.
 Use the handle to slowly pull the lamp out of the projector.